 This soapy face wash provides the suds that many folks desire in a face or body wash thanks to castile soap.
 The castile soap is paired with honey, a nourishing oil, and a bit of distilled water.
 The end result is a soapy cleanser that’s gentle on the skin and tough on dirt.

 If you’re looking for a cleanser that’s similar to a soap-based, store-bought product, this is a good option.
-If you’re not sure about using honey in a face wash (we’re going to talk more about honey as a cleanser later), then you may want to try this foaming body wash.
 For some folks, castile soap may be too drying.

-This is my go-to cleanser right now, and it has been for the past year.
-This cleanser is very different than the honey face wash since it doesn’t rely on any soap.
+This cleanser is very different than the face wash recipe since it doesn’t rely on any soap.
 No soap means no suds.
 This cleanser is great for my sensitive skin because it’s incredibly gentle, but still washes away unwanted dirt and oils.
-I use this cleanser alongside a Clarisonic Mia 1, which I love and recommend using no matter which face wash you choose to make and use.

 This cleanser is made with only three ingredients: honey, aloe vera, and a nourishing oil.
 Honey, the active ingredient in this face wash, is naturally rich in antibacterial and probiotic properties.
 Honey is also gentle on sensitive skin, but tough enough to remove dirt and other impurities.

-Honestly, this is my top recommendation for a face wash.
+This is my top recommendation for a homemade face wash.
 I absolutely love this stuff.
 But I know that everyone is different, and some folks don’t like the idea of a sticky cleanser.
 If the sticky consistency and lack of suds doesn’t bother you, then I highly recommend this recipe.